statnmap/gpx-traces-website-php/README.md

 5. In the "Name" field, enter `GOOGLE_DRIVE_CREDENTIALS`.
 6. In the "Value" field, paste the content of your `credentials.json` file.
 7. Click on the "Add secret" button.

-This will create the `GOOGLE_DRIVE_CREDENTIALS` secret in your repository, which will be used by the GitHub Actions workflows to authenticate with Google Drive.

-## How to create the content of the credentials.json ?

 To create the content of the `credentials.json` file, follow these steps: